-The final proposal submission deadline is firm - proposals submitted after this deadline will not be accepted.
-Proposals for Directors Discretionary Time (DDT) do not have a specific deadline.

-Except for DDT proposals, a submitted proposal can be resubmitted any number of times until the submission deadline.
-When a proposal is resubmitted, the previous version is overwritten.
-DDT proposal submission is final; DDT proposals cannot be resubmitted.
+The final proposal submission deadline is firm - proposals submitted after this deadline will not be accepted (except for Director's Discretionary Time, DDT, proposals, see below).
+A proposal can be submitted any number of times to the ALMA Archive until the submission deadline.
+When a proposal is submitted multiple times, previous versions are overwritten.
 Multiple submissions of the same proposal using different regional affiliations (see Sect.
 6.4) are not allowed.
 If such proposals are detected, the first submitted version will be considered, and the remaining proposals will be ignored.